-The most conceptual work on display in Wageningen is that of lan Hamilton Finlay, the man behind the imposing row of guillotines at the penultimate Documenta in Kassel.
-The artist, who grew up in Scotland, placed a simple wooden sign indicating the road to Vincennes, near Paris, on a hill near the place where the Wageningse Berg made a sharp descent towards the Rhine
+The most conceptual work on display in Wageningen is that of Ian Hamilton Finlay, the man behind the imposing row of guillotines on the penultimate Documenta in Kassel.
+The artist, who grew up in Scotland, placed a simple wooden sign indicating the way to Vincennes, near Paris, on a hill near the place where the Wageningse Berg makes a sharp descent towards the Rhine.
+The place where Diderot was once imprisoned and where Rousseau went to visit him.